7 Questions to Ask Before Choosing a 1031 Accommodator

 Having dealt with a lot of QIs over the past 25 years, I can empirically say that the vast majority are conscientious, honest, stewards who take their fiduciary responsibilities to the exchanger very seriously.
 With that said, I am certain that the unfortunate investors who were snared by LandAmerica 1031 Exchange Services’ bankruptcy, and the other misdeeds by QIs, would have been far better off if they had followed a methodical process like the one I’ve described above.

 This is a lot of information to absorb, but it’s worth it to protect your hard-earned investments.
-If you have questions, feel free to call me with questions about choosing a QI.
+If you have questions, feel free to call Realized with questions about choosing a QI at 877-797-1031.
 As a member of the Federation of Exchange Accommodators, it’s easy for Realized to help, and make any introductions you need.
 Happy exchanging.

 Interested in learning about Delaware Statutory Trusts?